 What do I need for CPT?

-If you feel that you are eligible for OPT and would benefit from practical training in your field of study, request a recommendation from a Wilson College DSO (Designated School Official).
+If you feel that you are eligible for OPT and would benefit from practical training in your field of study, request a recommendation from the I.S.S.S.
+Director.
 A Wilson College DSO has to recommend you for OPT in SEVIS and provide you with an updated I-20 showing the recommendation.
 You will submit the updated I-20 with the application for employment authorization.
 You do not need a job offer to apply for OPT.
 However, the approval time for OPT may be months, and you must pay a fee to Department of Homeland Security when applying for authorization.

 What do I need for OPT?